RKouchoo/365-MFA-Status/README.md

 ## 365 MFA Export script

-Use this script to export the MFA status and setup for all users in a 365 tenancy.
+Use this script to export the MFA status and setup methods for all users in a 365 tenancy.
+Admin permissions required to access Entra via Mg-Graph.

 Spawns a graph window for easy viewing, leaves a CSV file in C:\temp\ (path can be modified in script)